BLOG

 WordPress Activity Log

-The plugin’s UI is as simple as possible, but the plethora of features could be too much.
+The plugin’s UI is as simple as possible, but the many features could be too much.
 For the free version, most of these features are unlocked but visible.

 Features of WP Activity Log: